pharmbio/robotlab/README.md

 # look at api in swagger ui
 http://localhost:6000/ui/

-# example execute program with id=12 on robot
+# example execute program with name <name> on robot
-curl -X GET --header 'Accept: application/json' 'http://localhost:6000/execute_prog/12'
+curl -X GET --header 'Accept: application/json' 'http://localhost:6000/execute_protocol/<name>'

 Because of dialog boxes in BioTek "BTILHCRunner.dll" that are used by the "LHC_CallerCLI.exe" the Washer and Dispenser Rest-servers can not run as "Services" in Windows, they will render error if not running as Desktop app on a logged in user.